 This is a very important developmental phase that all puppies pass through, during which they are especially receptive to new experiences, and to making friends.

-Once this period ends at 13 to 14 weeks of age, puppies are likely to be wary of experiences that seem strange or very different from anything that they have known before.
+This period – known as the socialization window – ends at 13 to 14 weeks of age.
+Beyond that, puppies are likely to be wary of experiences that seem strange or very different from anything that they have known before.

-A puppy that has not had a wide range of experiences before reaching that critical three month point is more prone to fearfulness and more likely to become a nervous dog as he grows up.
+A puppy that has not had a wide range of experiences before reaching that critical three month point will be more prone to fearfulness.
+And more likely to become a nervous dog as he grows up.

 Especially if no further efforts are made to socialize him in the future.